-If you’re someone who spends a lot of time staring at screens or wears contact lenses regularly, you may have experienced dry, gritty eyes at some point.
+If you spend a lot of time staring at screens or wear contact lenses regularly, you may have experienced dry, gritty eyes at some point.
 Gritty eyes can make your eyes feel scratchy or irritated—almost like there’s sand stuck in your eyes.
 It’s very uncomfortable and can even affect your vision sometimes.
 So, what causes this issue?
 And how can it be treated?

-In this blog post, we’ll explore common causes of gritty eyes and what you can do to relieve discomfort.
+In this blog post, we’ll explore common causes and options for gritty eyes treatment in Newport.

 Common causes of gritty eyes